ShuvenduRoy/Intelligent-Bangla-typing-assistant/README.md

 ## Feature
 - Detect the sentence you typing
+- Suggest sentence from your typing history

 ## Next Version includes
+- Suggest word from dictionary
 - Translate your word
-- Suggest sentence from your typing history
 - English bangla to Bangla conversion
 - Inplace google search for selected text
 - Voice to text assistance